Together with their families

 Culloden Battlefield

-The site of the last pitched battle fought on British soil (1746).
-A profound and moving experience, about an hour south.
+The site of the last pitched battle fought on British soil in 1746.
+A must-see for Outlander lovers.
+Culloden Battlefield is just 10 minutes from Inverness.
+Entry fee is about $15.

 Food & Drink